 You might also reach out to the referring customer first, and ask for any background info on the referral.
 They’ll likely share some of this info without much prompting.

 10. Properly scan and handle your referred leads

 MINDBODY lets members provide notes about their peers and their peer’s business, to aid MINDBODY in personalizing the experience for the lead.

 Scanning and handling referred leads efficiently is key for B2B businesses.

-Don’t let referred leads, especially those ready to make a purchase, slip away.
-If your marketing team doesn’t properly hand off a lead to your sales team, and sales doesn’t follow up efficiently, you’ll lose the chance at a sale (and you might also dissuade customers from referring others).
-So, quickly hand off qualified referred leads to sales, and make sure the right salesperson follows up in an efficient manner.
-Consider flagging referred leads in your system, or personally alerting your sales team that given leads were referred, so they make these primed, valuable leads a priority.
+Handling referred leads: Don’t let referrals slip away.
+If your marketing team doesn’t properly hand off a referred lead to your sales team, and sales doesn’t follow up efficiently, you’ll lose the chance at a sale (which might also dissuade customers from referring others).
+Quickly hand off all qualified referrals to your sales department, and make sure the right salesperson follows up in an efficient manner.

-4. Motivate members to refer: choose the right incentives
+11. Motivate members to refer by choosing the right incentives

 Zoho Docs offers the dual-sided feature incentive of 5 free users for both the member and the referral.

 Now, it’s time to figure out how you’ll reward your customers for referring others to your business.
 It’s important to select the incentive and and reward structure carefully if you want to successfully motivate your clients.